 Leaving aside the Chapel of Saint Philomena on the left, the church has the form of a classical Roman basilica, with a high central nave and lower aisles to the left and right of it.
 It is hard to decide what the most prized possession of the church is.
 It must be either its floor, which is a mix of opus sectile and mosaic, or the mosaic of the Vergine orante in the conch of the apse.
 Before discussing these treasures, I would like to remark that it can be quite dark inside the church, especially on a rainy day.
 Taking photos is allowed, but fairly difficult if the light is bad.
 There is a machine for turning on the lights near the side entrance in the left aisle.
 For two euros, visitors get three minutes of light.
 Entrance to the Santi Maria e Donato itself is, by the way, free.

 Santi Maria e Donato’s polychrome marble floor dates from the twelfth century and was completely re-laid in the 1970s.
 Among the floor mosaics, we find several pairs of facing peacocks.
 They are symbols of immortality and are drinking from a cup containing the water of life.
-Another mosaic shows an eagle capturing a strange animal with its claws.
-One of my sources claims it is a lamb, but it certainly looks more like a fantasy animal to me, perhaps a cross between a deer and some kind of bird (the animal seems to have a beak).
+Another mosaic shows an eagle capturing a lamb or deer with its claws.
 Even more spectacular is a mosaic that shows two roosters that have captured a fox.
 The fox plays dead, and the roosters are likely in for a surprise when they untie their prisoner.
 The mosaic symbolises how cunning triumphs over simpletons.
 To get a good look at all the floor decorations, it might be necessary to temporarily move some of the chairs or ropes that are blocking the view (the church probably does not mind, as long as you put everything back in place).

 The apse mosaic, executed in the twelfth century, is splendid in its simplicity.
 It shows the Virgin Mary as the Mother or God against a solid golden background.
 The Virgin is wearing a blue maphorion.
 She closely resembles the Virgin of the Santa Maria Assunta on Torcello, the main difference being that the child Jesus Christ is missing.
 Next to the Virgin’s head are the Greek letters MP ΘY, which is an abbreviation of Μήτηρ Θεοῦ, or Mother of God.
 Below the Virgin, on the walls of the apse, are frescoes of the four evangelists.
 They are hard to see, even with the lights on.
 But then again, they look faded and damaged (especially Saint Mark, patron saint of Venice…) and are certainly not among the highlights in the church.
 The frescoes date to ca. 1404 and are attributed to the Venetian painter Niccolò di Pietro.